CALL FOR PAPERS

 11/11 Old Parliament Building, National Historical Museum

-Ministry of Culture, Directorate of Intangible Cultural Heritage
+Ministry of Culture and Sports, Directorate of Modern Cultural Heritage

 Music Library of Greece of the Friends of Music Society

 National Library of Greece